mbaumer/us_hep_funding/docs/_states/NC.md

 <a name="NC-04"></a>
 [Back to top](#top)
 ## NC-04 -- Rep. David Price (D)
+### Committees
+David Price is the #6 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $2,216,000.00 in SC HEP grants.